UUJI17D/StackoverflowSurvey_UpskillingProject/README.md

 - Stack Overflow for the Developer Survey and documentation which can be found [here](https://survey.stackoverflow.co/).
 - Open-source libraries and their maintainers (pandas, numpy, matplotlib, seaborn, jupyter, etc.).
+- Udacity for motivating this analysis during a data science course.